ramalho/drawtree/README.md

 - [`drawtree/drawtree.py`](drawtree/) draws trees from indented text files.

 I wrote the scripts at different times.
-They illustrate very different approaches to the same basic problem.
+They illustrate different approaches to the same basic problem.
 `classtree.py` is much simpler.